brian6484/CSKnowledge/Operating System/Linux/Why use Virtual Memory over Physical memory.md

 abstraction layer that provides each process with an illusion of **its own large, contiguous address space**.
 So each process gets its own virtual address space (typically 4GB on 32-bit systems).

+Virtual addresses are interpreted by **processor's Memory Management Unit (MMU)** using [page tables] that maps virtual address to its associated content.

 ## Prob with using physical memory
 [Memory Fragmentation and Allocation Chaos]
 Without virtual memory, Program A might use physical addresses 0x1000-0x5000, Program B uses 0x6000-0x8000, and Program C uses 0x9000-0xC000.
 When Program B exits, you have a 0x2000-byte hole in the middle of memory.
 If Program D needs 0x3000 bytes, it can't fit in that hole, even though there's enough total free memory.
 Over time, physical memory becomes a Swiss cheese of unusable fragments.